hanashamsa/Minigrid-DQN-DoorKey-6x6/README.md

 ## Setup

-To run this notebook, you'll need a Google Colab environment with GPU access.
+To run this notebook, you'll need a Google Colab or any environment with GPU access.
 The following steps outline the setup process:

 1.  **Open in Google Colab**: Click the "Open in Colab" badge (if available) or upload the `.ipynb` file to your Colab environment.
 2.  **GPU Runtime**: Ensure you're using a GPU runtime.
 Go to `Runtime > Change runtime type` and select `GPU` as the hardware accelerator.